ZhengWeiLim/ZhengWeiLim.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a PhD student at University of Melbourne studying cross-cultural challenges in human and machine translation (MT).
+I am a PhD student at The University of Melbourne studying cross-cultural challenges in human and machine translation (MT).
 My research goals include identifying difficult-to-translate texts, understanding the challenges of MT systems and improving their performance.
 My current work addresses cultural gaps in word usage and measures cross-lingual translatability.

-I am advised by [Trevor Cohn](https://people.eng.unimelb.edu.au/tcohn/), [Charles Kemp](http://www.charleskemp.com/), and [Ekaterina Vylomova](https://ivri.github.io/).
+I am advised by [Trevor Cohn](https://people.eng.unimelb.edu.au/tcohn/), [Charles Kemp](http://www.charleskemp.com/) and [Ekaterina Vylomova](https://ivri.github.io/), and am a member of [Unimelb Natural Language Processing Group](https://cis.unimelb.edu.au/research/artificial-intelligence/research/Natural-Language-Processing).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.